 When the bunnies are asked to perform on television, all are excited to show off their talents.
 However, Bunny Brenda must make the hard choice to turn down the opportunity or participate and risk being disowned by her family.
 With Nick and Carol-Lynne's relationship back on track, John Bianchi seeks her help to get the real truth about Bunny Maureen and what happened the night his father went missing.
 Meanwhile, Billy finds himself in over his head in gambling debts with the wrong people and ends up losing more than just money.
-Written by

 Did You Know?